jdbeutel/ics699-docs/README.md

 a second party is straightforward; several apps already support this, such as Google, Facebook, and Plaxo.
 (See examples below.)
-This limitation encourages the spread of these networks, but there is little possibility of getting all of ones contacts to join the same network and manage their own contact information, whether due to choosing other networks, or to privacy concerns.
+This limitation encourages the spread of these networks, but it is unlikely to get all of ones contacts to join the same network and manage their own contact information, whether due to some choosing other networks, or to privacy concerns.

 This forces one to manage other people's contact information in ones own address book.
-Why shouldn't one collaborate in this?
+So, why not collaborate?
-Sharing a third party's contact information with second parties involves some wicked problems.
+Well, sharing a third party's contact information with second parties involves some wicked problems.

 Suppose that my grandmother does not use the app, so I input her address myself.
 I know that she would want my brother to have her new address, and I trust him to share it appropriately, but how far does that trust go?
 If he shares it with